Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 N/A

 **Completion**
-:paper: &aA detailed currency guide has been added to your inventory.
+:page_facing_up: &aA detailed currency guide has been added to your inventory.

 ## 2.2 Stage 2 - Depositing money into pouch